Dolly Parton: 1976–1986: A broader audience

 Parton served as one of three co-hosts (along with Roy Clark and Glen Campbell) on the CBS special Fifty Years of Country Music.
-In 1979, Parton hosted the NBC special The Seventies: An Explosion of Country Music, performed live at the Ford Theatre in Washington, D.C., and whose audience included President Jimmy Carter.

-Her commercial success grew in 1980, with three consecutive country chart number-one hits: the Donna Summer-written "Starting Over Again", "Old Flames Can't Hold a Candle to You", and "9 to 5", which topped the country and pop charts in early 1981.
-She had another Top 10 single that year with "Making Plans", a single released from a 1980 album with Porter Wagoner, released as part of a lawsuit settlement between the pair.
+In 1979, Parton hosted the NBC special The Seventies: An Explosion of Country Music, performed live at the Ford Theatre in Washington, D.C. and whose audience included President Jimmy Carter.
+Her commercial success grew in 1980, with three consecutive country chart number-one hits: the Donna Summer-written "Starting Over Again", "Old Flames Can't Hold a Candle to You" and "9 to 5", which topped the country and pop charts in early 1981.
+She had another Top 10 single that year with "Making Plans" from the 1980 album with Porter Wagoner, released as part of a lawsuit settlement between the pair.

-The theme song to the 1980 feature film 9 to 5, in which she starred along with Jane Fonda and Lily Tomlin, not only reached number one on the country chartin February 1981 it reached number one on the pop and the adult-contemporary charts, giving her a triple number-one hit.
+The theme song to the 1980 feature film 9 to 5, in which she starred with Jane Fonda and Lily Tomlin, not only reached number one on the country chart, but also on the pop and the adult-contemporary charts in February 1981, giving her a triple number-one hit.
 Parton became one of the few female country singers to have a number-one single on the country and pop charts simultaneously.
 It also received a nomination for an Academy Award for Best Original Song.
 Her singles continued to appear consistently in the country Top 10.
-Between 1981 and 1985, she had twelve Top 10 hits; half of them hit number one.
-She continued to make inroads on the pop chart as well.
+Between 1981 and 1985, she had twelve Top 10 hits, with half of them hitting number one.
+She continued to make inroads on the pop charts as well.
 A re-recorded version of "I Will Always Love You", from the feature film The Best Little Whorehouse in Texas (1982) scraped the Top 50 that year and her duet with Kenny Rogers, "Islands in the Stream" (written by the Bee Gees and produced by Barry Gibb), spent two weeks at number one in 1983.